MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-apple-certificate-v2.md

 **`setUpPartitionIdACLForPrivateKey`** - **Set up partition_id ACL for the imported private key**<br>
 `boolean`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If set to `true`, sets the `partition_id` ACL for the imported private key so that `codesign` won't prompt to use the key for signing.
+If `true`, sets the `partition_id` ACL for the imported private key so that `codesign` won't prompt to use the key for signing.
 This isn't necessary for temporary keychains on MacOS High Sierra.
 Learn more about [Open Radar](http://www.openradar.me/28524119).
 <!-- :::editable-content-end::: -->
 <br>